Join the online shopping revolution and set up your eCommerce business

 Pros: You can schedule posts for Facebook, Twitter, Google+, LinkedIn, and Pinterest.
 The pro version allows 200 scheduled posts in your queue at once compared to 10 posts for free users.

-<Cons: It would be nice if they had more bulk scheduling features for non-content posts.
+<Cons: It would be nice if they had more bulk schduling features for non-content posts.

 Cons: Can be an extremely confusing platform to use.
 The UI is simple in some places and extremely complex in others.
-For example, adding accounts with a team is a nightmare.
-Furthermore, they still have not figured out how to schedule images onto social networks.
-The images are just links to the images.
-Not cool!
+For example, adding accounts with a team is much harder than it should be.
+They still have not figured out how to schedule images onto social networks.

 Email tools for eCommerce